codein/poc/datacamp/Applying logistic regression and SVM.md

 * supervised learning, at the level of Supervised Learning with scikit-learn

 ## Chapter 1: Applying logistic regression and SVM
-In this chapter you will learn the basics of applying logistic regression and support vector machines (SVMs) to classification problems.
-You'll use the syntax from  a popular machine learning library for Python called scikit-learn to fit classification models to real data.
+In this chapter you will learn the basics of applying logistic regression and support vector machines (SVMs).
+You'll use the syntax from a popular machine learning library in Python called scikit-learn.

 ### Lesson 1: scikit-learn refresher
 ---
-This lesson reviews the syntax for scikit-learn to achieve various supervised learning steps, ranging from loading data to model evaluation.
+This lesson reviews the syntax in scikit-learn to achieve various supervised machine learning steps, ranging from loading data to model evaluation.
 It also emphasizes the approach required to avoid over-fitting.

 #### Learning objectives
-* The learner will be able to perform steps of supervised learning with KNN classifier, along with tunning it's hyper-parameter.
+* The learner will be able to perform steps of supervised machine learning with KNN classifier, along with tunning it's hyper-parameter.
-* The learner will have an understanding why just training error alone is a poor metric for the models ability to classify unseen data.
+* The learner will be able to identify, why training error alone is a poor metric for the models ability to classify unseen data.
 * The learner will be able to compare models by their individual testing accuracies.